gooddata/gooddata-ui-sdk/README.md

 The easiest way to start developing analytical applications using GoodData.UI SDK is to use the [Accelerator Toolkit](https://github.com/gooddata/gooddata-create-gooddata-react-app).
-You will be up and running in minutes.
+You will be up and running in minutes. test

 For detailed description of available components and capabilities see the [official documentation](https://sdk.gooddata.com/gooddata-ui/docs/about_gooddataui.html).